If you are a resident of Wayne County and you are planning to marry, you may obtain a marriage license at Wayne County Probate Court.

 Ante-Nuptial or Pre-Nuptial Agreements

-An ante-nuptial agreement is a contract entered into by a man and woman in consideration of their future marriage whereby they agree upon how they will divide their property in the event of death, separation or divorce.
+An ante-nuptial agreement is a contract entered into by two persons in consideration of their future marriage whereby they agree upon how they will divide their property in the event of death, separation or divorce.
 Enforcement of such agreements may be the subject of litigation and such agreements should be entered into only with the advice of qualified attorneys representing both parties.

 The information contained on this web site is not legal advice, nor should it substitute for the assistance of a qualified attorney.
-Good legal assistance can speed up the court process and prevent making costly legal errors.
-Get more information on obtaining an attorney.
+Good legal assistance can speed up the court process and prevent costly legal errors.